Interpreter Program—Community, Legal & Medical Certificates

 Professional interpreters are increasingly in demand in courts, hospitals, and service agencies, as well as in legal and administrative offices.
 In order to provide the quality training necessary for this important occupation, Boston University's Center for Professional Education offers a well-established and highly respected certificate program in interpretation.

-Note for fall 2015: Chinese will start in September along with Portuguese and Spanish classes.
-Chinese will no longer be offered in January.
+Note for fall 2016: Chinese will start in September along with Portuguese and Spanish classes.
+Chinese is no longer offered in January.

 If you are a multilingual individual who can demonstrate fluency in English as well as Chinese, Portuguese, or Spanish, you have the foundation necessary to develop the advanced skills used by professional interpreters.
 BU's Center for Professional Education teaches consecutive and simultaneous interpreting, leading to certificates in community, legal, or medical interpreting.

 Convenient Saturday classes are taught by respected, veteran interpreters, and cover topics in the following areas:

 - Professional Ethics